kineticdata/request-bundle-responsive/README.md

 # Request Bundle Responsive Documentation
+A Kinetic Request Bundle with a responsive user interface for all devices.

 ## Overview
 This project represents an out of the box Bundle solution for Kinetic Request.
 It contains the Responsive Theme and a Kurl catalog.
 See the Readme in each directory for further installation instructions and details.